strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/guides/helper-plugin.md

   - plugins development
 ---

-# `helper-plugin` migration guide
+# `helper-plugin` migration reference

-This document has been written incrementally to help developers migrate their strapi plugins & applications to _not_ use the `helper-plugin` package.
+This document has been written to help developers migrate their strapi plugins and applications to _not_ use the `helper-plugin` package.
-It is written in alphabetical order grouped by domain based on _every_ export that existed in the aforementioned package.
+It lists every export that existed in the `helper-plugin` package, in alphabetical order and grouped by domain.

 :::danger
 It is currently strongly advised that you refrain from migrating from Strapi v4 to Strapi 5, especially in a production environment.